willieven/AI-Telegram/README.md

-# AI-Telegram

-# Ubuntu Installation Guide for AI-Telegram FTP Server
+# AI-Telegram FTP Server Installation Instructions

-This guide provides step-by-step instructions for installing and configuring the AI-Telegram FTP Server with image processing capabilities on a fresh Ubuntu server.
+Follow these step-by-step instructions to install the AI-Telegram FTP Server on your Ubuntu system.

 ## Prerequisites